jeff1evesque/ist-736/README.md

 While the main focus of the study were between timeseries models, classification analysis was also performed.
 Specifically, signal analysis was used as the basis for classification:

 - [signal analysis](https://github.com/jeff1evesque/ist-736/blob/master/brain/algorithm/peak_detection.py): apply signal analysis to determine exceeding index points
-- [classification analysis](https://github.com/jeff1evesque/ist-736/blob/master/brain/algorithm/text_classifier.py): TF-IDF text corpus (X) trained against signal results
+- [classification analysis](https://github.com/jeff1evesque/ist-736/blob/master/brain/algorithm/text_classifier.py): TF-IDF text corpus (X) trained against signal results (y)

 In general, points exceeding the upper limit threshold was binned a value `1`, while points below the lower threshold was binned a value `-1`.
 This approach provided the target vector (y) when using the TF-IDF corpus (X) during classification: